jeertmans/spanned-toml/README.md

 > NOTE: arrays of tables have an empty span, since then can be defined in
 > multiple parts of a given file.

+## Versions<a name="versions"></a>

+Toml-Spanned follows the same versions as Tomli, and tries to be in sync with it.

+Therefore, Tomli-Spanned's version `X.Y.Z.P` matches Tomli's version `X.Y.Z`.
+The `P` number of for patches, and is only intended to fix issues related to span.